-Secondary damage chiefly stems from an ACTH deficiency caused by insufficiency of the neuronal regulatory organs (pituitary gland or hypothalamus) or long-term treatment with corticosteroids.
+Secondary damage chiefly stems from an ACTH deficiency caused by the insufficiency of the neuronal regulatory organs (pituitary gland or hypothalamus) or long-term treatment with corticosteroids.

 Symptoms of adrenal cortex insufficiency

 The range of symptoms is diversified and depends on the level of destruction in the adrenal cortex.
 Every stage from latent adrenal cortex insufficiency and a lack of symptoms up to endocrine coma are possible.
-People with a latent (and unknown) adrenal cortex insufficiency are the most vulnerable.
+People with latent (and unknown) adrenal cortex insufficiency are the most vulnerable.